nano80126/elecrawler/README.md

 ### Features
 * Crawling lyric from **[歌詞検索サイト うたてん](https://utaten.com/)**
 * Customizing background image for each lyrics card by extracting cover image from **Youtube** or picking image from local drive
+* Customizing font color
+* Playing music in loop or random mode

 ### Languages
 - Japanese